 How to Maintain Hair Color for Natural and Original Hair

-Wearing a hat will help to protect your hair from some elements which prevent the formation of free radicals, atoms or molecules, you know that these elements would contribute to fading when they snatch electrons from pigment molecules.
+Wearing a hat will help to protect your hair from some elements which prevent the formation of free radicals, atoms, or molecules, you know that these elements would contribute to fading when they snatch electrons from pigment molecules.
 When the weather is sunny and you’re outdoors for a long time and, wearing a sun hat matters a great deal to protect your hair, just like using sun cream on the body.

-Suds up less frequently that means the more you wash your hair, the faster your hair color will fade.
+Suds up less frequently which means the more you wash your hair, the faster your hair color will fade.
 When shampooing, the hair strands, meeting with the shampoo ingredients, would swell, and the color then washes little by little.
 Any solution?
-Or you could invest in John Frieda Sheer Blonde Highlight Activating Enhancing Shampoo ($5.99) for example, which deposits dye onto your hair and re-color it a little each time you wash.
+Or you could invest in John Frieda Sheer Blonde Highlight Activating Enhancing Shampoo for example, which deposits dye onto your hair and re-color it a little each time you wash.

 P.S. please re-think going red as the red hair colors fade fastest, because of the crimson pigment molecules being larger than browns and blacks and unstable.